The Hilbert Series and the Flavor Invariants of the 3HDM: Introduction

-Previous authors~\cite{Ivanov:2014doa,Emmanuel-Costa:2017zkm,Ivanov:2018ime,deMedeirosVarzielas:2017vph} have investigated CP violation in the 3HDM by analyzing the vacuum structure and symmetry-breaking patterns of the scalar potential.
-By studying the allowed discrete symmetry groups and their subgroups, they identified regions of parameter space that lead to either explicit or spontaneous CP violation.
-There has also been work extending symmetry-based analyses of the 3HDM to investigate viable scalar dark matter candidates~\cite{Kuncinas:2022hwv,Kuncinas:2024zjq,Kuncinas:2025mcn,Deng:2025dcq,Sakurai:2022roq,Farhan:2025vui,DuttaBanik:2025fce}.
+{Previous authors~\cite{Ivanov:2014doa,Emmanuel-Costa:2017zkm,Ivanov:2018ime,deMedeirosVarzielas:2017vph} have investigated CP violation in a variety of 3HDM scenarios, including models with imposed discrete symmetries.
+By analyzing the symmetries of the scalar potential and the vacuum structures that arise in these models, they identified regions of parameter space exhibiting either explicit or spontaneous CP violation.} There has also been work extending symmetry-based analyses of the 3HDM to investigate viable scalar dark matter candidates~\cite{Kuncinas:2022hwv,Kuncinas:2024zjq,Kuncinas:2025mcn,Deng:2025dcq,Sakurai:2022roq,Farhan:2025vui,DuttaBanik:2025fce}.
 These studies demonstrate how residual symmetries—such as $S_3$ or unbroken $U(1)$ symmetries—can stabilize dark matter within the 3HDM.

 Many of the above methods rely on classifying symmetries of the 3HDM and the parameters which are invariant under such symmetries.
 Therefore a central challenge in the study of extended Higgs sectors is the identification of physical parameters that are independent of basis choices and field redefinitions.
 Indeed, all observable quantities—such as CP-violating observables analogous to the Jarlskog invariant, as well as invariant combinations appearing in renormalization group equations~\cite{Ivanov:2005hg,Ivanov:2006yq,Bednyakov:2018cmx}—must ultimately be expressible in terms of operators that are invariant under the full set of local and global symmetries of the theory.